funnierinspanish/md2md/README.md

 # md2md

-A powerful Markdown processor that supports include directives and code snippet inclusion for reusable content composition.
+A Markdown to Markdown processor that supports include directives and code snippet inclusion for reusable content composition...
+A templating system for Markdown that outputs to Markdown.

 ## Overview